 Sleep is important for all ages, but it is especially important for growing children.
 “Sleep is no less important than food, drink or safety in the lives of children,” says Dr. Michael J. Breus.

-The brain has a lot of responsibility – it keeps us aware, active and functional.
+The brain has significant responsibility – it keeps us aware, active and functional.
 Sleep is what keeps our brains going, providing the recharge so that you can function each day.

-“Sleeping well increases brain power just as weight lifting builds stronger muscles,” continues Dr. Breus, “because sleeping well increases your attention span and allows you to be physically relaxed and mentally alert at the same time.”
+“Sleeping well increases brain power just as weight lifting builds stronger muscles,” continues Dr. Breus, “because sleeping well increases your attention span and allows you to be physically relaxed and mentally alert simultaneously.”

 No doubt, a healthy amount of sleep over the holiday season is a high priority in avoiding tantrums and meltdowns.

-The amount of sleep that your child needs all depends on age.
+The amount of sleep your child needs depends on their age.